-As the birthplace of Orville Wright, and home to a major U.S. Air Force base, Dayton is strongly associated with aviation.
+As the birthplace of Orville Wright, and home to a major U.S. Air Force base, it’s also strongly associated with aviation.

-So many of you have asked me “What is there to do in Dayton Ohio for free” that I’ve put together this list of some free things to do in Dayton Ohio.
+So many people have asked me “What is there to do in Dayton Ohio for free” that I’ve put together this list of some free things to do in Dayton Ohio.

 Free & Cheap Things to Do in Dayton

-These Dayton attractions are either free or fairly cheap to attend.
+The following Dayton attractions are either free or fairly inexpensive to attend.

-Some of these charge admission but have free days, so you have to check ahead if you are looking for free admission.
+Some of these charge admission but have free days, so check ahead if you are looking for free admission.
 A weekend getaway in Dayton doesn’t have to be expensive.

-If you want to, you can splurge on accommodation and a nice dinner out while saving money on these Dayton Ohio attractions.
+If you want to, you can splurge on accommodations and a nice dinner out while saving money on these Dayton Ohio attractions.

 Carillon Historical Park Concerts